Leviob/Type-Fastly/README.md

 ## How it Works

-First, I use `create_top_ten_thousand_list.py` to create 7 lists of the top ten thousand words of length at least 1 to 7, respectively.
+First, I use `create_top_ten_thousand_list.py` to create 7 lists of the top ten-thousand words of length at least 1 to 7, respectively.
 This will let me compare the feasibillity of this typing method by excluding shorter words.
 This program uses the Brown Corpus to calculate the most frequently used words.

 Then, with `feasibillity_test.py`, each of these words are converted to their homerownly spellings.
 These spellings become the keys of a dictionary, with the values being the word or words the spelling can represent.

+I ran the feasibillity test with each list of the top ten-thousand words.
+My prediction is that feasibility will increase drastically as the short words are removed.

 ## Results